porridgewithraisins/e2ee.js/README.md

 -   Untested on Safari and Opera.
 Please open a PR with the results if you test it on these browsers.

-## Todo

--   [x] Add Deno support via alternate implementation of `generateKeyPair()`.
--   [x] Make WebCrypto implementation, and other platform provided implementations, injectable as a dependency.
--   [x] Add support for streaming.
--   [ ] Add example for managed IndexedDB persistence.

 ## Known issues

--   [STATUS: Workaround added] ~~Does not work on Deno.~~
-    -   ~~This is because of Deno incorrectly implementing the `deriveKey()` function.See [this issue](https://github.com/denoland/deno/issues/14693) in the Deno repository.~~
 -   [STATUS: Open] The P-521 curve is not yet implemented on Deno.
 Please see https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto#supported_algorithms for updates on their implementation.
--   [Status: WontFix] 192 bit keys are not supported on Chromium-based browsers.
+-   [Status: WontFix] 192 bit keys will not be supported on Chromium-based browsers for the foreseeable future.
 Please see https://bugs.chromium.org/p/chromium/issues/detail?id=533699 for more information.